 Here’s your seven point checklist to get started on now.

 1. Avoid Poisonous Plants

-Thinking about getting all back to the land and growing your own indoor kitchen herb garden?
-Or sprucing up your living room with some mighty healthy plants?
+Thinking about getting back to the land and growing your own indoor kitchen herb garden?
+Or sprucing up your living room with some mighty, healthy plants?
 Well, before you exercise your green thumb it is imperative to make sure that you are not introducing poisonous plants, flowers and herbs into your house.
 Consult the ASPCA’s exhaustive list of plants that are toxic to cats.

 2. Avoid Extreme Cleaning Products

 Lots of cleaning products can be toxic to cats, so make sure heavy-duty cleaning substances for your drains and ovens are locked well out of paw’s reach.
 Also, never use bleach or industrial-strength cleaners during litter box duty.
 Not only can they irritate your cat, but the potent smells can put them off entering the box.

 3. Keep Medicines And Pills Locked Away

 This one might seem a no-brainer, but it’s also important to avoid the laziness of leaving vitamins and other supplements out and about where they could be knocked over and scarfed down after being mistakenly seen as feline treats.